whiteromka/yii2-strange/README.md

     'charset' => 'utf8',
 ];
 ~~~
-And set  this DB, user and password.

-Then make command:
+Then run command that create tables:

 ~~~
 php yii migrate/up
 ~~~

-Then make command, what create users:
+Then run command that will create fill DB:

 ~~~
 php yii user/batch-insert